 RN/RPN Travel Nurse

-You will provide a wide variety of nursing services to patients, families, communities and populations, while taking necessary steps to ensure their safety and well-being.
+As a RN/RPN you will provide a wide variety of nursing services to patients, families, communities and populations, while taking necessary steps to ensure their safety and well-being.
 In your role, you will utilize nursing processes, through critical thinking, problem solving and decision making, as well as teach, counsel and advocate on behalf of patients and their families.
 You will play a leadership role in supporting an integrated and holistic approach to patient care, health promotion and maintenance.
 You will provide safe, quality patient and family centered care while reflecting the shared vision and values of AHS.

 - Completion of an accredited nursing education program.